Table Of Contents_

 WHY WE LIKE IT: This 1080p monitor aims to give you a more versatile viewing experience through FreeSync and G-Sync technologies.
 Its full HD screen delivers rich colors and quality visuals, with a stand that lets you adjust it vertically or horizontally.

-Note: Other 240Hz Monitors we have not included here that are worth mentioning are like the ViewSonic XG2530 and the BenQ Zowie XL2540.
+Note: Other 240Hz gaming monitors we have not included here that are worth mentioning are like the ViewSonic XG2530 and the BenQ Zowie XL2540.
 The View Sonic XG2530 25-inch full HD 1080P resolution monitor boasts a 1ms response rate.
 This ViewSonic monitor also has a fully adjustable ergonomic stand (with swivel, pivot, tilt, and height adjustment), and with AMD FreeSync technology for smooth frame rates.
 Just like the ViewSonic, the BenQ Zowie’s 24.5-inch monitor has a refresh rate of 240Hz, and this Zowie series is G-Sync compatible to eliminate screen tearing, with a 1080P resolution and 1ms response time.
-There does exist 240Hz monitors with 1440P QHD resolution like the Omen X 27-inch Gaming Monitor with AMD Radeon FreeSync 2.
+There does exist 240Hz gaming monitors with 1440P QHD resolution like the Omen X 27-inch Gaming Monitor with AMD Radeon FreeSync 2.
 If you’re still browsing, these 24.5 inch monitors are very close in size to the best 24 inch monitors.

 All our picks for the best gaming monitor have a 240hz refresh rate.
 We opted for high refresh rate monitors that reduce blurring, creating seamless moving pictures on the screen.